HELP SUPPORT NAPgA's fight to keep our National Forests open to pack goats! Learn more and donate here: http://www.gofundme.com/7s4z5g

 All available prospects are CAE negative / CL free.
 We test the adult animals twice a year for CAE and do random full spectrum testing which includes things like CL and Johne's.

-Castration: can done by our vet with a burdizzo at the request of the buyer with the fee being paid up front.
-Castration can be done at any age but for proper urinary track development, it should be done at least at the 3 month mark but the older the better.
+Castration: can done by our vet with a burdizzo at the request of the buyer with the $100.00 fee being paid up front and on top of the deposit fee.
+Castration can be done at any age but for proper urinary track development, we suggest not to have them done before the 3 month mark.
+But the older the better.
 Here, we castrate our own prospects at 5 months of age.
 Intact prospects that are picked up without being castrated are not authorized to be used as breeding bucks and will not be recognized as being affiliated with Trinity Dairy or Pack Goats.

 Horns: will be left intact unless dis budding is requested prior to or within the first week of birth AND a $50.00 deposit has already been paid.
 After that time, the bases of the horns are often to large to be done without the assistance of a vet.
 A method we do not practice.